 # Singularity, the beginnings of this Universe

-“Black Holes are formed when extremely large stars collapse to form invisible dense objects, bringing us to the concept of singularity.
-Consider a star twice the mass of our Sun compressed to a very small size.
-The largest known black hole is 500 trillion km away, 40 billion km across which is 3 million times the size of the Earth but with a mass of 6.5 billion times of Earth.
+“Black Holes are formed when massive stars collapse to create invisible dense objects, bringing us to the concept of singularity.
+Consider a star twice the mass of our Sun compressed to a minimal size.
+The most enormous known black hole is 500 trillion km away, 40 billion km across, which is 3 million times the size of the Earth but with a mass of 6.5 billion times of Earth.
 These are supersized black holes, where both Reinhard Genzel and Andrea Ghez jointly won the Nobel prize for their work on understanding the largest known Black Hole within our galaxy, Sagittarius A*of size four million times of that our Sun.
-Working for nearly three decades, their findings have helped in determining solid evidence of the presence of supermassive black hole at the center of our galaxy.
-Their breakthrough contribution lies in designing new tools, structuring new techniques to map with precision the movement of stars around the Black Hole laying down evidence of a super heavy invisible object pulling stars around itself at breath-taking speeds.”

 Interestingly, today, scientists believe black holes are at the center of all galaxies within the Cosmos taking the number to billions.
 Read about other Nobel Prizes for 2020 here.